tobiasqueck/ui5con2022/README.md

 ## Demo

-### 1. Create an application using the easy-ui5 generator
+### 1. Create application using easy-ui5 generator
 * we are using the community driven easyUI5 generator to create our initial app
    * `yo easy-ui5 project`
    * subgenerator `generator-ui5-project` has been enhanced with sub-generators to enabled the new Fiori elements flexible programming model